-Here’s How to Stop Concealer From Settling Into Fine LinesApril 16, 2020
+Here’s How to Stop Concealer From Settling Into Fine LinesOctober 15, 2021

 Pair my genetic dark circles with fewer than eight hours of sleep (hello, puffy eyes) and it’s a cry to the concealer heavens for help.
-Full coverage or bust, you guys.
+It’s either full coverage or nothing at all.
 While my handy dandy concealers are great for making me look alive and faking the appearance of a good night's sleep, they inevitably lead to yet another under-eye dilemma.
 My concealer always (I repeat: always) settles or creases into the little fine lines in my under-eye area.
-With my annoyance at an all-time high, I was determined to find a solution, so I tapped celebrity makeup artist Kelsey Deenihan for some tips.
+With my annoyance at an all-time high, I was determined to find a solution, so I tapped Kelsey Deenihan, a celebrity makeup artist based in Los Angeles, for some tips.
 Ahead, she’s sharing how to keep your concealer from creeping into the fine lines under your eyes.

-While you may love your thick and creamy eye cream, Deenihan says it's better to save rich textures and oily products for the P.M. because they can lead to creasing.
-“Use a lighter eye cream during the day — serum-like eye creams work best under makeup.”
+While you may love your thick and creamy eye cream, Deenihan says it's better to save rich textures and oily products for the PM because they can lead to creasing.
+“Use a lighter eye cream during the day — serum-like eye creams work best under makeup,” she says.
 We love the Kiehl’s Powerful Strength Dark Circle Reducing Vitamin C Eye Serum.
 Once you’ve given your eye cream a moment to set, layer on a hydrating eye primer, too.
 It’ll help create a barrier between your concealer and the skin to help keep your makeup fresh all day.

 While picking the right product is important, Deenihan explains that the way you apply your concealer can have a lot to do with creasing, too.
-She recommends starting out with a brush and then following with a warm, damp makeup sponge.
-“Be sure to use a tapping motion when applying your concealer because it helps set the makeup and is less aggressive to the delicate eye area.”
+She recommends starting with a brush and then following with a warm, damp makeup sponge.
+“Be sure to use a tapping motion when applying your concealer because it helps set the makeup and is less aggressive to the delicate eye area,” she explains.